RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Autistic Features

-Autistic behaviour reported in a significant proportion of individuals
+Autistic behaviour and stereotyped hand movements reported in a significant proportion

 Microcephaly